 Dive into the culture and cuisine of Northern Italy with guided tours of Cremona, Parma, and Mantova.

 A charming town in the Alps is your destination for skiing, ice skating, and hiking on Europe’s highest mountain.

 Explore the Romanesque and Gothic heritage of Lombardy by visiting abbeys and castles located on the outskirts of Milan.

 IES ABROAD MILAN

-The IES Abroad Milan Center is located in the city’s bustling historic center, near the prestigious Università Cattolica.
+The IES Abroad Milan Center is located in the city’s bustling historic center, within walking distance of the Duomo, DaVinci's "Last Supper: and the Università Cattolica.

 Roberto AndreoniIES Abroad Milan, Center Director

 Roberto Andreoni holds a doctorate in Music Composition from the University of California, Berkeley.
-His undergraduate degrees were earned at the Conservatorio G. Verdi in Milan and the Accademia Internazionale della Musica.
-He previously served as the Director of the Scuola Civica di Musica in Milan.
+His undergraduate degrees were earned at the Conservatorio G. Verdi in Milan and the Civica Scuuola di Musica Claudio Abbado.
+He previously served as the Director of the Civica in Milan.
 Dr. Andreoni is a Fulbright scholar and an active composer whose works are regularly performed and recorded.
 In addition to his responsibilities as Center Director, he also serves as the Music Coordinator for IES Abroad Milan.

 IES Abroad Staff

 Lorenza LazzariAcademic Assistant